Courses that fulfill

 *SPAN 355 CREATIVE WRITING (3 credits)

 Designed to allow advanced language students a chance to write original works in Spanish as well as read examples of texts from the Spanish-speaking world.
 Prerequisite: SPAN 301 or placement or consent of the instructor.
-(A-AP, WI)
+(WI)

 SPAN 356 TOPICS IN FILM STUDIES (3 credits)

 Studies the development of movies and movie-making in the Hispanic world.
 Topics vary.
 May be taken more than once if different topics.
 Prerequisite: SPAN 301 or placement or consent of the instructor.
-(A-TH, D-I)
+(D-I)

 *SPAN 406 TOPICS IN LINGUISTICS (3 credits)